- 2018-2-12: HMTT v4 is out!

 Since 2006, HMTT has envolved from DDR1 to DDR3 in more than 10 years.
 Current DDR3 version is in use.
-A DDR4 version of HMTT is under developped now.
+A DDR4 version of HMTT has passed elementary test.

 HMTT is now maintained by system architecture Lab of ACS,ICT, which is led by professor Mingyu Chen.
 We are open for both industry and acdamic collaboration.
 In fact, many research groups had used the trace collected by HMTT.

 - Supports DDR3 UDIMM/RDIMM/LRDIMM Interface on multiple platforms, e.g., Intel, AMD, Loongson,ARM64

 - Be able to collecct full system off-chip memory traces with semantic information, including commercial applications

 - Better signal integrity to support higher memory frequency signal acquisition

 - Works at DDR3-800 properly, partly supports DDR3-1600

 - Supported memory size can be up to 512GB

 - Uses PCI-Express cable to transport trace data, the peak bandwidth can achieve 8Gbps